DeforaOS/Keyboard/README.md

 on most systems:

     $ make

+The following command will then install Keyboard:

+    $ make install

+To install (or package) Keyboard in a different location:

+    $ make clean
+    $ make PREFIX="/another/prefix" install

+Keyboard also supports `DESTDIR`, to be installed in a staging directory; for
+instance:

+    $ make DESTDIR="/staging/directory" PREFIX="/another/prefix" install

 On some systems, the Makefiles shipped can be re-generated accordingly thanks to the DeforaOS configure tool.